tomraithel/frontcoded/_posts/2014-06-14-rails-4-amazon-elastic-beanstalk.md

 a bit of trouble to get things starting.
 Maybe this article is useful for you too.

 <!--more-->

+> Note:
+  This walkthrough is based on Elastic Beanstalk Command Line Interface 2.6.
+  In October 2014 Amazon released a new version (3.x) which is slightly different.
+  However, basic steps and requirements for setting up the rails application are still the same.

 ## EB Setup